 Sometimes, a battle is close.
 Other times, not so much.
 When it comes to soy versus red meat, red meat comes out the obvious winner.

 If you were looking to replace red meat with soy the truth is they aren’t all that interchangeable.
-And while fermented soy does have some great health benefits, a far better idea is to simply include some fermented soy in your regular diet.
+And while fermented soy, such as natto, does have some great health benefits, a far better idea is to simply include some fermented soy in your regular diet.